 How browsers interact with IdPs

-To demonstrate how Browsers and IdPs interact, let's look at what needs to happens the first time
+To demonstrate how Browsers and IdPs interact, let's look at what needs to happen the first time

 firstname.lastname@example.org tries to use Persona to log into a website.